mukjos30/pizza-project/ReadMe.md

-## Delani-Studio Project
+## pizza-Project

-### My project help the user  to know us

 ## Developer

 Josee Mukandayisenga

 ## Description of a Project
-my project  is for helping people to know us and to contact us in case they need help from us.
+my project  is for helping those who need pizza in my pizzeria corner
 ## Contact us on
 + Email:mukjos30@gmail.com
 + phone:0788978192